maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 ### The runqueues

-Runqueues are per-CPU structures and contain schedule entities ([here](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L556)), which could refer to tasks or task groups.
+Runqueues are per-CPU structures and contain schedule entities and they have a [pointer](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L556) to the entity which is currently running on the related CPU.
 The schedule entities they refer to are related to the local CPU, because the `sched_entity`s contain information about scheduling and thus are specific to a CPU.
 The `vruntime` is the binary tree key so the entity with the smallest `vruntime` is picked during a new schedule.

 > Each scheduler class has its specific runqueue, which [are part](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L962) of the [general runqueues](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L926).
 Anyway, let's consider now only CFS runqueues.

 In turn, also each task group has a dedicated [CFS runqueue](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L398), from the root task group through its child task groups. [`__pick_next_entity()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L606) picks the entity with the smallest virtual runtime, whether is an actual task or a group.
-If it’s a task group the search is repeated on its runqueue and so on, going through the hierarchy of runqueues until a real task is found be run.
+If it’s a task group the search is repeated on its runqueue and so on, going through the hierarchy of runqueues [until a real task is found be run](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L7206).

 Each runqueue keeps track of the schedule entities that are running/runnable on the local CPU.